Health Care Innovation (HCIN)

 HCIN 6062 Using Data for Transformation

 Whether we are using AI to diagnose lung cancer or machine learning to predict hospitalization risk, algorithms are transforming medicine and health care.
 Most algorithms are based on routinely collected health care data – claims, electronic health records, and registry data.
 But too often algorithms are deployed without a full understanding of what we are trying to predict and where the data are coming from.
 Through a combination of lectures, case studies, and interviews with leaders from across the health care ecosystem, we will discuss how to turn routine health care data into an algorithm, how to evaluate the validity of AI products, and how to understand liability and policy implications around algorithms in health care.
-This course will help students gain a fuller understanding of how to use routine health care data to transform care delivery and work with technical experts to design or select approaches that are right for their needs.
+This course will help students identify how to use routine health care data to transform care delivery and work with technical experts to design or select approaches that are right for their needs.

 1 Course Unit